 - Indoor Environmental Quality

-Based on these categories a building is awarded points that reflect the extent various sustainable strategies were met.
+Based on these categories, a building or landscape is awarded points that reflect the extent various sustainable strategies were met.
 Certification is then awarded on the number of points ranging from LEED Certified to LEED Platinum.

 The LEED rating system is based on the number of points accumulated and is rated as follows: